 Keeping up with your credit use

-While you might have your heart set on a rewards credit card purely for the points, it's worthwhile to note that as a form of credit, the use or abuse of your card may be documented in your personal credit file.
+While you might have your heart set on a rewards credit card purely for the points, it's worthwhile to note that as a form of credit, the use or abuse of your card may be documented in your Equifax credit report.

 Your credit file documents events throughout your credit history, and can be used as a reference by creditors when you apply for any type of credit - including your home loan.
 While making minimum repayments on time each month can count as a positive entry, your file also records negative behaviour such as outstanding repayments or defaults.

-By requesting a free copy of your Equifax credit file, you can see what credit information credit providers see from Equifax, allowing you to better understand your credit profile.
-In addition, with My Credit File, you can also take advantage of credit monitoring with a My Credit Alert subscription for $79.95 each year.
+By requesting a copy of your Equifax credit report, you can see what credit information credit providers see from Equifax, allowing you to better understand your credit profile.
+In addition, you can take advantage of credit monitoring and other services with a subscription package from Equifax.